19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 2/Ice Lance.md

 | Range    | 60 feet                                             |
 | Domains  | [Water](../../../Spell%20Domains/Water.md)          |

 You shoot an icy shard at a target you can see within range.
-They take 1d12 [Cold](../../../../Damage%20Types/Cold.md) damage plus 1d12 [Mythril Damage](../../../../Damage%20Types/Mythril%20Damage.md).
+They take 3d6 [Cold](../../../../Damage%20Types/Cold.md) damage.

-*Upcast: Increase the damage of each type by 1 per spell level.*
+*Upcast: Increase the damage by 1d6 per spell level.*